reginash99/Rescue-mate/README.md

 First it is recommended to install miniconda on Ubuntu and create a conda virtual environment with the specified pytorch, torchaudio versions, we used python 3.11, as well as a cuda-toolkit 12.1 and activate it.

 Then install using conda all the packages in requirements.txt.
 Be careful to use pysoundfile instead of soundfile and skip argparse, torch and torchaudio.
-You might also need to install triton 2.3.0 using pip instead of conda.
+You might also need to install triton 2.2.0 using pip instead of conda.
+You might also need to downgrade the numpy to 1.26.

 Then we need to build the mamba_ssm by running (inside the backend folder):
     cd mamba_install